Amazon Sets Rules for Its New Low-Cost Store

 Amazon's FBA vs Low-Cost Store Model

-Amazon taught shoppers to look past brand names, laying the foundation for the rapid growth of Temu, and is doubling down on it for the Low-Cost Store.
-It will sell the $8.00 calculators and $10.00 necklaces without the letter-salad made-up brand names so common on Amazon, like YTDRGB or ROTTOGOON.
-Although, despite the often unpronounceable gibberish brand names, some sellers have built recognizable brands from them.
+Amazon is doubling down on brandless commerce, which taught shoppers to look past brand names.
+It will sell the $8 calculators and $10 necklaces without the letter-salad brand names — like YTDRGB or ROTTOGOON — so common on Amazon.
+Although, despite the often unpronounceable gibberish brand names, some sellers have built recognizable brands among them.
 Now, the only brand will be “I bought it on Amazon.”

 With no opportunity to build brands and no advantages over sellers in China, the new marketplace is not for U.S. sellers, even if Amazon doesn’t explicitly exclude them.

-Amazon’s Low-Cost Store picks the existing supply chain (China), integrates it at the source (lower fees than domestic FBA), strips away all branding (only “Generic” brand), ships in 9-11 days rather than one (no customs tariffs), and does away with returns (returnless refunds or liquidated inventory).
+Amazon’s Low-Cost Store picks the existing supply chain (China), integrates it at the source (lower fees than domestic FBA), strips away all branding (only “Generic” brand), narrows down the selection to low-priced items (per-category pricing caps, no items above $20), ships in 9-11 days rather than one (no customs tariffs), and does away with returns (returnless refunds or liquidated inventory).
 It is a digital dollar store, but with Amazon’s reach, selling the same goods shoppers have been buying from Amazon for years for less.

 Share it: